How-To Guide

 Step 7: Verify Against Floor Plans

-Cross-check the schedule against the plans:
+Cross-check the schedule against the architectural floor plans:

 Every door tag on the plan should appear in the schedule